Whatsapp Icon

 Multiple Myeloma is a type of blood cancer that affects the plasma cells in your bone marrow.
 Plasma cells are a kind of white blood cell that produce antibodies to help fight infections.
 However, in multiple myeloma, these cells become cancerous and multiply rapidly, crowding out healthy cells and producing abnormal proteins that can cause damage to various organs.

-This disease can lead to a number of health issues, including anemia, bone pain, kidney dysfunction, and increased susceptibility to infections.
+This disease can lead to several health issues, including anemia, bone pain, kidney dysfunction, and increased susceptibility to infections.

 Symptoms of Multiple Myeloma